OmkarJ13/params-builder/README.md

 # params-parser
 Helper library to ease generation of query parameters for APIs.

-Can use utility methods for single operations
+Can use utility methods for generating params for simple conditions
 ```
 import { equals, greaterThanOrEqualTo } from './utility.js';